-Klaus Wahle, Head of Planning and Building Regulations at the City of Meschede, explains: “Our intention from the outset was to bring clarity to this topic by measuring air quality.
-Only if the situation is known in detail, concrete solutions can be developed.
-By extending the measurement period to a full year, we can gain further insight into seasonal changes in air quality values.”
+Klaus Wahle, Head of the Planning and Building Regulations Department of the City of Meschede, explains: “From the very beginning, our intention was to bring clarity to the issue of air quality by measuring the air quality.
+Only when the situation is known in detail can concrete solutions be found.
+By extending the measurement period to a full year, we can gain further insights into seasonal changes in air quality values.”

-Klaus Wahle also gave an overview of the results of the previous measurements at the recent meeting of the Mescheder City Council.
-At all measuring points, the loads with particulate matter, ozone and nitrogen dioxide were in the lower range and, if available, below the legal hourly limits.
-For example, an hourly average of 200 micrograms per cubic metre of air is the limit value for particulate matter across the EU – in Meschede, the maximum value was 65 micrograms in the Steinstraße.
-On average, the figure was only 40 micrograms.
-There are annual limit values for ozone and nitrogen dioxide, and the values measured so far show a very promising trend.
-Whether the values are below the permissible limits can only be confirmed after a whole year has been measured.
-For this reason, the town of Meschede will continue to focus on air quality to develop a complete picture of the situation on the ground.
+Klaus Wahle also gave an overview of the results of the measurements taken so far at the recent meeting of the Meschede City Council.
+At all measuring points, the levels of particulate matter, ozone and nitrogen dioxide were in the lower range and – where present – below the legal hourly limit values.
+For example, an hourly average value of 200 micrograms per cubic metre of air is the EU-wide limit value for particulate matter – in Meschede, the maximum value measured was 65 micrograms on Steinstraße.
+On average, the value was even only 40 micrograms.
+There are annual limit values for ozone and nitrogen dioxide and the values measured so far show a very promising trend.
+Whether the values are below the maximum permissible limits can only be confirmed after measuring a whole year.
+Therefore, the district and university town of Meschede will continue to address the issue of air quality in order to be able to develop a complete picture of the situation on site.

 Janina Stork, Head of Sales at Hawa Dawa, adds: “Road traffic is placing an increasing burden on air quality in German cities.
 New, innovative approaches are needed to improve the quality of life in cities while ensuring continuous mobility.
-That’s why we launched the Smart Air City campaign.
-Meschede, last year’s winner of our “Smart Air City” campaign, is another example of how it is becoming increasingly important for a city or region to bring transparency to the issue of air quality.
-I am therefore particularly pleased to announce this year’s “Smart Air City” campaign: 4 cities, 4 Sentience meters for 4 months free of charge.
-More details are already available on our website.”
+That is why we have launched the “Smart Air City” campaign.
+Meschede, last year’s winner of our Smart Air City campaign, is another example of how it is becoming increasingly important for a city or region to bring transparency to the issue of air quality.
+I am therefore particularly pleased to announce our Smart Air City campaign this year: For 4 cities, 4 Sentience meters each, free of charge for 4 months.
+More details are already available on our Smart City 2019 website.”